scignscape/Rinc-XOA/README.md

 maximum of say 10 `switch` cases $\text{(}\color{#a65450}\mathrm{Qt}$'s meta-object system, for $\color{#a65450}\mathrm{QObject}$ subclasses, recognizes up to 10 arguments).
 If there are two types, then a variety of argpack-sizes can be covered by bit vectors (on for one type and off for the other).
-It's only with three or more types that you get potentially complex dispatch trees, but you're also problably not going to get a lot of *repetition*.
+It's only with three or more types that you get potentially complex dispatch trees, but you're also probably not going to get a lot of *repetition*.
 Suppose you have exactly three arguments of three different types: each signature is then a permutation of three elements, of which there are only six, plus `switch` cases for the types involved.